f5devcentral/f5-agility-labs-waf/docs/waf341/module3/lab1/lab1.rst

         :width: 800px
 .. |Lab3-08| image:: images/lab3-08.png
         :width: 800px
+.. |Lab03-02| image:: images/lab03-02.png
+	:width: 800px
+.. |Lab3-2a| image:: images/lab3-2a.png
+	:width: 800px

 Task 1 - Login Observation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 #.
-Open a new Firefox Private Browsing window and go to the to WebGoat login page at ``https://insecureapp1.f5.demo/WebGoat/login``
+Open a new Firefox Private Browsing window and go to the to Juiceshop login page by clicking 'account' and then 'login' in the upper right hand corner of the page

 #.
 Right click in the username field and choose 'inspect element' (or use CTRL + SHIFT + N).
-Notice the form field is visible and is named 'username'
+Notice the form field is visible and is named 'email'

     |Lab3-00|

     |Lab3-01|

 #.
 Right click in the password field and choose 'inspect element'.
-Notice the form field is visbile and is named 'password'
+Notice the form field is visible and is named 'password'

     |Lab3-02|

 #.
 Click in the **Network** tab in the Firefox Inspector and click **Persist logs**

 #.
-Login to the WebGoat application as f5student
+Login to the Juiceshop application as f5student

 #.
-In the Firefox Inspector Network tab find the POST request to /login.
-Notice the password is in clear text in the request.
+In the Firefox Inspector Network tab find the POST request to /rest/user/login.
+Notice the username and password are in clear text in the request and are in a JSON format.

     |Lab3-03|